ltsuda/playwright-study/README.md

  - [git](https://git-scm.com/downloads)
  - [node 14+](https://nodejs.org/en/)
    - or use [nvm](https://github.com/nvm-sh/nvm) to manage multiple node versions
- - Java 8+ (Optional) for [allure-commandline](https://github.com/allure-framework/allure-npm#:~:text=Allure%20Commandline%20is%20a%20tool%20to%20generate%20Allure,you%20can%20get%20it%20installed%20directly%20from%20NPM.) to be able to generate and serve the reports
  - Docker (Optional) for running tests on container

 #### Cloning repository with submodule